WHY DOES IT MATTER WHO IS AT FAULT IN A MULTI-VEHICLE ACCIDENT?

 - The behind vehicle is rear-ended by another vehicle, in turn pushing it into the vehicle in front

-- Other mitigating circumstances that make the accident out of the driver’s control.
+- Other mitigating circumstances that make the accident out of the driver’s control, such as a medical emergency.

 Whose insurance pays in a multi-car accident?